 Root Canal (Endodontic) Retreatment

 You may have been referred to our office for root canal retreatment.
 Occasionally a root canal may need to be redone.
 As endodontists, Drs.
-Sullivan and Suhag have advanced training and have access to specialized equipment including the use of the dental microscope.
+Sullivan and Harraji have advanced training and have access to specialized equipment including the use of the dental microscope.

 Root canal retreatment may be required for any of the following reasons: